 If you’re at a loss on how to care for fine hair, we’re here to help!
 We reached out to Matthew Morris, Kérastase artistic director and brand ambassador, for everything you need to know about fine hair.
-Whether your fine strands are long, short, or somewhere in between, we’re breaking down the best fine hair products and styling tips you need to know.
+Whether your fine strands are long, short, or somewhere in between, we’re breaking down the best fine hair products from the L'Oréal portfolio of products and styling tips you need to know.

 How can someone tell if they have fine hair?

 Before we get into the nitty-gritty of caring for fine hair, you might be wondering what exactly is fine hair and how you can tell if you have it.
 According to Morris, there’s a big difference between thin and fine hair—although women frequently confuse the two.